Learning to Optimize for Reinforcement Learning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we studied the failures of learning optimizers for RL.
-Our investigation reveals that agent-gradients in RL are non-iid, vary across a wide range, and have high bias and variance.
-To mitigate these problems, we introduced pipeline training, gradient processing, and a novel optimizer structure with good inductive bias.
-Combining these techniques, we proposed a learned optimizer for RL, Optim4RL, which shows significant training stability and learning efficiency.
-Our Optim4RL is the first learned optimizer that can be meta-learned to optimize RL tasks entirely from scratch.
+In this work, we analyzed the hardness of learning to optimize for RL and studied the failures of learned optimizers in RL.
+Our investigation reveals that agent-gradients in RL are non-iid and have high bias and variance.
+To mitigate these problems, we introduced pipeline training and a novel optimizer structure.
+Combining these techniques, we proposed a learned optimizer for RL, Optim4RL, which can be meta-learned to optimize RL tasks entirely from scratch.
 Although only trained in toy tasks, Optim4RL showed its strong generalization ability to unseen complex tasks.

-Due to memory and computation constraints, the current result is limited since we can only train Optim4RL in a small number of toy tasks.
-In addition, we only considered two on-policy RL algorithms, A2C and PPO.
-In the future, by leveraging more computation and memory, we expect to extend our approach to a larger scale, training Optim4RL with diverse RL agents in more tasks.
+Learning to optimize for RL is a challenging problem.
+Due to memory and computation constraints, our current result is limited since we can only train Optim4RL in a small number of toy tasks.
+In the future, by leveraging more computation and memory, we expect to extend our approach to a larger scale and improve the performance of Optim4RL by training in more tasks with diverse RL agents.
+Moreover, theoretically analyzing the convergence of learned optimizers is also an interesting topic.
+We hope our analysis and proposed method can inspire and benefit future research, paving the way for better learned optimizers for RL.